-The GED® exam is only available in a computer-based format and has become pretty expensive ($120 for the four tests in total).
+The GED® exam is only available in a computer-based format and has become pretty expensive (currently around $144 for the four tests in total).

-The HiSET® exam is available in both paper-based and computer-based formats and is cheaper than the GED exam ($75 vs. $120), and is developed in line with the Common Core Education Standards.
+The HiSET® exam is available in both paper-based and computer-based formats and is cheaper than the GED exam, and is developed in line with the Common Core Education Standards.

 The HiSET exam includes five tests in the academic subject fields of Math, Science, Social Studies, Language Reading, and Language Writing.

 So Tennessee applicants can no longer sign up for the GED exam; the HiSET is the only available option.

 Students who have already taken one or more modules (sub-tests) of the GED exam, but have not yet completed it, had the chance to complete the remaining subtests of the GED exam.

 So the HiSET exam is the sole available option for adult Tennessee students who want to earn their high school equivalency diploma.

 Tennessee’s Adult Education Division of the state’s Department of Labor and Workforce Development is cooperating with the HiSET provider (Educational Testing Service) to come up with this Adult Education curriculum for Tennessee.

 The HiSET exam provides more benefits to students in Tennessee.
-It is more convenient for adult learners, costs $75, while the GED exam costs $120, and the HiSET provides the option to take the exam on a computer or as a paper-based test.
+It is more convenient for adult learners, costs $78.75, while the GED exam costs around $144, and the HiSET provides the option to take the exam on a computer or as a paper-based test.

-Just like the GED offers the HiSET exam the chance to earn the Tennessee High School Equivalency Diploma.
+Just like the GED offers the HiSET exam a chance to earn the Tennessee High School Equivalency Diploma.
 This is a credential that is all over America recognized and accepted in the same way a regular high school diploma is accepted.
 The HiSET exam may now also be taken in an online proctored format, the HiSET-At-Home Test.

 You will have better job options, be eligible for job advancement, and the diploma allows for continued education at institutions of higher learning.